-Turning our attention to the Jackery Explorer 1500, its 1,534Wh Lithium-ion battery is slightly more powerful than that of the Yeti 1500x.
+Turning our attention to the Jackery Explorer 1500 portable power station, its 1,534Wh Lithium-ion battery is slightly more powerful than that of the Yeti 1500X.
 It is capable of running a mini-cooler for up to 21 hours, a coffee machine for more than an hour, and an average-size microwave oven for 68 minutes.

 This power station also protects its battery with a dedicated management system.
 One that provides the battery with over current protection, short current protection, over-discharge protection, overcharge protection and even thermal protection.
 What more can you ask for!